WoPoss-project/Pygmalion/README.md

         - the direction (or not) of the relation (there must be the possibility to express both source --> target associations and undirected relations)
         - the degree of certainty of the association (a scale of two is sufficient: certain vs uncertain)
 - Expressions that contain the headword.
 A expression may have one of more meanings.
 For the information required for each meaning, see the previous item.
+- Different alphabets.
+We did not work (yet) at possibility to use different alphabets (e.g. the Greek alphabet).

 ### Visualization
 As detailed above, the semantic maps contain a lot of information.
 Thus, the visual cues that depict each piece of information must be clear and part of the contents of the map must be displayed on user demand.